whitneyburton/portfolios/students/1511/adrienne-domingus/20160311-adrienne-domingus-m2.md

 * **Adam Hundley:** "Adam was great to work with - an excellent thought partner when pairing or troubleshooting, in addition to being reliable and thorough when dividing and conquering.
 I appreciated his consistently positive attitude and strong work ethic - it's a powerful combination, and I hope to have the opportunity to pair with him again."

 * **July Tran:** "July was great with maintaining a positive work environment when we were together.
 I know she had a lot going on in her life that week, but I felt like her follow through on some of the divide and conquer tasks was incomplete, and I would have liked her to have been more engaged when we were pairing together, even if Adam or I was driving.
-Overall, her understanding of the work seemed complete, and she were reliably present when we needed her, and I appreciated her note-taking and debugging on the final sprint!"Â
+Overall, her understanding of the work seemed complete, and she were reliably present when we needed her, and I appreciated her note-taking and debugging on the final sprint!"

 ## Participation